 - Tamara Green uses vivid costumes and dramatic presentations to keep listeners on the edge of their seats.

 - Mitchell O’Rear engages audiences with his dramatic storytelling.

 - Katie Adams weaves stories with her voice and movements.

 - Cheryl Floyd uses her heritage to weave great Cajun stories that will conjure up images and sounds unlike any other.

 - Pat Nease keeps listeners wide eyed with silly, willy, chilly stories.

-- Mark Koruschak will be joined by Judge Nelson Bailey to take us into the past with their cow camp site demonstrations and tales of the past.
+- Mark Koruschak will take us into the past with his cow camp site demonstrations and tales of the past.

 - Robin Schulte tells unique stories in a unique way that will keep you spellbound and hanging on every word

 - “Sing N’ Tell” with Linda Chancey and Connie Trama are from Polk County and work with the local public libraries.
 They have been telling tales to local schools and library groups and continue to enlighten everyone with old and new stories.